mse215/mplectures/README.md

 ## Materials Project Workshop

-Assets for the Materials Project workshop.
+Assets for the Materials Project lectures taught in the Fall 2019 semester of MSE 215.

-*This repository is under development for our August 2019 workshop.
-There may be changes up until the day(s) of the workshop.
-Click [here](https://github.com/materialsproject/workshop/releases) for a snapshot of the 2018 workshop assets.*

 ## Tests